-4.3.1 Testing laboratories must ensure the competency of their calibration providers.
+4.4.1 Testing laboratories must ensure the competency of their calibration providers.
 Competency is most easily demonstrated by use of calibration providers accredited to ISO/IEC 17025:2017 by an accreditation body that is a signatory to the ILAC MRA.

-4.3.2 Testing laboratories performing internal calibrations of their own equipment must meet the requirements of the IAS Policy Guide on Calibration, Traceability, and Measurement Uncertainty for Calibration Laboratories, IAS/CL/014.
-They must ensure that:
+4.4.2 Testing laboratories performing internal calibrations of their own equipment must ensure that:

-Appropriate, traceable reference materials or instruments are available.
+Appropriate, metrologically traceable reference materials or instruments are available.

-The calibration includes calculations of measurement uncertainty, or best estimation of measurement uncertainty, in accordance with ISO/IEC Standard 17025.
+The calibration includes an evaluation of measurement uncertainty in accordance with ISO/IEC Standard 17025.

 Staff is properly trained in the calibration procedure, and the training is documented.

-The laboratory’s calibration procedures are written and calibration records, including uncertainty, are maintained.
+The laboratory’s calibration procedures are documented and calibration records, including measurement uncertainty, are maintained.

 The laboratory’s internally developed calibration procedures are verified and validated, and records of this are maintained.